Choices at Post 16

 2 years (there is also an optional 1-year transition programme for students to prepare for T Levels)

-6 months
+At least 6 months

 Vocational & Technical Qualifications (including BTECs)